Guti9sK/sales-dashboard-electronova/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # 📊 Sales Dashboard - ElectroNova

+>⚠️ **Notice about the data**: The data used in this project comes from a training course and is protected by copyright.
+Therefore, it is not included in this repository.
+The analysis and visualizations are shared for demonstration purposes only.

 ## 📚 Case Study
 ElectroNova is a global leader in the sale of office supplies and furniture.